 Students can engage with learning materials, tutors and each other 24/7.
-Resources can be accessed from desktops, laptops and even mobile devices.
+They can access resources from desktops, laptops and even mobile devices.
 Everything they need is at their fingertips at all times.

-What this means is that you can work at times that suit you, rather than having to stick to a rigid schedule.
+This means that you can work at times that suit you, rather than stick to a rigid schedule.
 The flexibility allows you to keep working while continuing your education.

 Sacrificing important family time, leaving work early to attend a class or fighting traffic is no longer necessary.
-Assignments can be done when it suits you, even if it’s over weekends or at night.
+You can do the assignments when it suits you, even if it’s over weekends or at night.